 On the day of their birth, the girls were placed on CPAP (Continuous Positive Airway Pressure) to assist with their breathing.
 This is a description I found online regarding the CPAP:

+A nasal CPAP device consists of a large tube with tiny prongs that fit into the baby's nose, which is hooked to a machine that provides oxygenated air into the air passages and lungs.
+The pressure from the CPAP machine helps keep a preemie's lungs open so he or she can breathe.
+However, the machine does not provide breaths for the baby, so the baby breathes on his or her own.
 The girls were only briefly intubated (sp?) to administer Surfactant to their lungs which we were relieved about.
 They have not spent a day on the ventilator because they have been breathing on their own.
 The CPAP merely provides support in that endeavor because preemies often forget to take breaths.
 By their 5th day in the NICU (the 29th) the girls were off the CPAP and only require a nasal cannula which provides extra flow and pressure to their lungs to help them remember to breath.
 The girls are both breathing on their own, they fluctuate between breathing room air and on occasion a combination of room air and 5-10% extra oxygen.

 The girls tend to have events on a daily basis, which is normal for preemies of their age.
 The different types of events include Apnea spells, Brady's & DSats.
 The Apnea spells happen while the girls sleep and due to the prematurity, forget to breath.
 When this happens,it usually doesn't last too long and either they recover on their own or we just rub their backs, give them some stimulation and they wake enough to remember to start breathing again.
 The Brady's (Bradycardia) are when the heart rate drops.
 The same procedure applies if they do not recover on their own for Brady's.
 The Dsats are desaturations in their oxygen level.
 This can be resolved on its own and sometimes, they simply bring up the O2 slightly from the room air level.
 The reason for all these events is due to their neurological systems being immature and they are very common.
 As they get older, they will get fewer and farther between.
 We are already seeing days where they only have a couple.
 In addition to the monitoring, the girls have been given their daily Starbucks dose of caffeine which helps with these events.